satvik-tandon/sample/README.md

 ```
 curl "http://localhost:8080/JSON/spider/action/scan/?apikey=<API_KEY>&url=<URL>&contextName=&recurse=true"
 ```
-the “recurse” parameter is used to specify whether to recursively scan a target.
+the recurse" parameter is used to specify whether to recursively scan a target.
 This means that ZAP will follow any links in the target and scan the linked pages as well.
-You can specify a maximum depth for the recursion using the “maxChildren” parameter:
+You can specify a maximum depth for the recursion using the maxChildren" parameter:
 ```
 curl "http://localhost:8080/JSON/spider/action/scan/?apikey=<API_KEY>&url=<URL>&contextName=&recurse=true&maxChildren=<NUMBER>"
 ```